apache/airavata/docs/tutorial/custom_ui_tutorial.md

 ### Installing Python

-Python 3.6-3.9 are supported, but I highly recommend you download and use **Python 3.9**
+Python 3.6-3.10 are supported.
+If you don't have Python installed, I recommend you download and use the latest (Python 3.10 as of this writing).

-Download and install Python 3.9.
+Download and install Python.

 -   (macOS/Windows): Download from <https://www.python.org/downloads/>
--   (Linux): use your distribution's package manager to install Python 3.9
+-   (Linux): use your distribution's package manager to install Python

-Verify you have installed Python 3.9:
+Verify you have installed Python:

 === "macOS/Linux"

-        $ python3.9 --version
+        $ python3 --version
-        Python 3.9.5
+        Python 3.10.0

 === "Windows"

     Open PowerShell then run:

         PS C:\Users\username> py --version
-        Python 3.9.5
+        Python 3.10.0

 ### Installing Git